thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 When a configuration file is successfully downloaded from the cloud, the `c8y_configuration_plugin` service notifies this update over MQTT.

+* The notification messages are published on the topic `tedge/configuration_change/{type}`, where `{type}` is the type of the configuration file that have been updated, for instance `tedge/configuration_change/tedge.toml`
-* Each message provides the path to the freshly updated file as in `{ "changedFile": "/etc/tedge/tedge.toml" }`.
+* Each message provides the path to the freshly updated file as in `{ "path": "/etc/tedge/tedge.toml" }`.

-* The messages are published on `tedge/configuration_change`.
+Note that:
+* If no specific type has been assigned to a configuration file, then the path to this file is used as its type.
+  Update notifications for that file are then published on the topic `tedge/configuration_change/{path}`, for instance `tedge/configuration_change//etc/tedge/mosquitto-conf/c8y-bridge.conf`.
+* Since the type of configuration file is used as an MQTT topic name, the characters `#` and `+` cannot be used in a type name.
+  If such a character is used in a type name (or in the path of a configuration file without explicit type), then the whole plugin configuration `/etc/tedge/c8y/c8y-configuration-plugin.toml` is considered ill-formed.

 ## Internals